How To Calculate Medicare Tax?

 In the United States, Medicare tax is a part of the Federal Insurance Contributions Act (FICA) tax.
 This tax is collected to fund the Medicare program, which provides health insurance for people over the age of 65 and those with certain disabilities.
 If you are an employee or self-employed, you may be required to pay Medicare tax.
 Here are some frequently asked questions and answers about how to calculate Medicare tax.

-Read More: How To Apply For Medicare In Missouri?
+Read More: How To Qualify For Both Medicaid And Medicare?

 1. Who has to pay Medicare tax?